lzh-mb-mod/RTSCamera/source/RTSCamera.CommandSystem/SteamWorkshopReadMe.txt

 Hold Alt + Click mouse middle button - Attack enemy formation without interrupting previous movement orders L                          -    Open the config menu.
 All the hotkeys can be changed in config menu.

+More Details:
+Improved square and circle formation:
+  - When switching between square/cicle formation and other formations, the unit count in the outside rank is kept the same as the unit count of the first rank of line/sheild wall/loose formation if possible.
+    This allows soldiers to form formations more quickly and avoids them crowding together.
+  - In the base game when the unit count in square formation is square number, the center unit is not correctly placed.
+This is fixed in this mod.
+  - Player can use hollow square formation.
+Not enabled for AI.
+  - When formation is switched to circle formation, the circle formation will be tighter.
+This can be changed in option.

 Troubleshooting